Commercial Lunar Mission Support Services

 The Commercial Lunar Mission Support Services (CLMSS) is a collaboration agreement between SSTL, Goonhilly Earth Station (GES) and the European Space Agency (ESA).
 This innovative commercial partnership aims to develop a European lunar communications and navigation infrastructure to support lunar scientific and economic development, both for Europe and the rest of the world.
 The co-operation encompasses both the space and ground segments, and the commercial and regulatory support to catalyse the lunar economy and provide affordable access to lunar, and ultimately deep space, orbits.

-A Simpler, Cheaper Missions Enabler
+A Simpler, Cost Effective Missions Enabler

 Lunar Pathfinder (2022) will be a mission enabler for polar and far-side missions, which, without direct line of sight of the Earth, would otherwise have to procure their own relay spacecraft.
-Lunar Pathfinder will offer orbiter and near-side missions a better availability, improved data-rates and a cheaper alternative to loaded institutional deep-space ground stations via direct to Earth (DTE) solutions.
+Lunar Pathfinder will offer orbiter and near-side missions a better availability, improved data-rates and a more cost effective alternative to loaded institutional deep-space ground stations via direct to Earth (DTE) solutions.
 This will enable science, prospecting, capability building, education and technology demonstration applications to see a greater return of high value data, acting as a multiplier in terms of benefits, while reducing the entry cost to Lunar missions.

 Lunar landers, rovers and surface impactors